-An employee promoted to a different position that requires a new color of uniform, shall receive a full set of replacement clothing as referred to in Policy 102-B Uniform Clothing Standard for Uniformed Employees.
+An employee promoting to a different position, that requires a new color of uniform, shall receive a full set of replacement clothing. as referred to in Policy 102-B Uniform Clothing Standard for Uniformed Employees.

-ARTICLE 43: Education Incentive
+ARTICLE 40: Education Incentive

 Section A Tuition and books shall be paid by the Department upon approval of the curriculum by the Fire Chief or appointed designee.
 Failure to receive a passing grade of 2.5 will result in tuition being reimbursed to the Department through payroll deduction.
-Refer to Admin Policy 139 Establishing a College Education Program for specific details.
-Section B Employees who earn degrees or certifications, as described in this section, shall be granted incentive pay as a percentage increase of top-step Firefighter as described in Article 26 Wage Scale Matrix.
-Only one of the below pay increases may be applied to each employee's pay: • King County Fire Officers Development Academy (ODA) or IFSAC Fire Officer II: 0.5%• Associate's Degree: 1.5%• Bachelor's Degree: 2.0%• Master's Degree or above: 2.5% Section C The following certifications and corresponding incentive will be added onto the items identified in Section B and do not depend on achieving any of the Educational levels as described in Section B: • Completion of Management of EMS (R0150) and Advanced Leadership Issues in EMS (R0151) at the NFA or approved course by the Fire Chief: 0.5%• Completion of the Seattle Executive Leadership Academy (ELA): 0.5%• Completion of the Executive Fire Officer (EFO) program at the NFA: 1.5%
+Refer to Admin Policy 139 Establishing a College Education Program for specifics details.

+Section B Employees who earn degrees or certifications, as described in this section, shall be granted incentive pay as a percentage increase of their position pay as described in Article 24 Wage Scale Matrix.
+Only one of the below pay increases may be applied to each employee's pay:

+• King County Fire Officers Development Academy (ODA) or IFSAC Fire Officer II 0.5%

+• Associate's Degree 1.5%

+• Bachelor's Degree 2.0%

+• Master's Degree or above 2.5%

+Section C The following certifications and corresponding incentive will be added onto the items identified in Section B and do not depend on achieving any of the educational levels as described in Section B:

+• Completion of Management of EMS (R0150) and Advanced Leadership Issues in EMS (R0151) at the NFA or approved course by the Fire Chief .5% • Completion of the Seattle Executive Leadership Academy (ELA) .5% • Completion of the Executive Fire Officer (EFO) program at the NFA 1.5% • ICC Fire Marshal certification (specific only to the Fire Marshal position) .75%

-ARTICLE 44: Fire Marshal's Office On-Call Compensation
+ARTICLE 41: Fire Marshal's Office On-Call Compensation